brahma-keerthi/Converto-kg---pound-/README.md

 # Converto-kg---pound-
-Android Application to convert weight for kilo gram to pound
+Android Application to convert weight from kilo gram to pound